 - Not the most attractive shoe on the market

-The Asics Kayano 24 is the literal heavyweight in supportive shoes for shin splints.
-This shoe is the runners (or general) go-to for anyone who wants a strong, heavy shoe with a whole lot of cushion.
+The Asics Kayano 29 is the literal heavyweight in supportive shoes for shin splints.
+This shoe is the runners (or general) go-to for anyone who wants a supportive shoe with a whole lot of cushion.

-Asics uses gel cushion in addition to foam across all its models.
-In the case of the Kayano 24, Asics places the cushion strategically to promote stability and absorb shock – two musts for injuries or nagging pains.
+Asics uses gel cushioning in addition to foam across all its models.
+In the case of the Kayano 29, Asics places the cushion strategically to promote stability and absorb shock – two musts for injuries or nagging pains.

-The upper on later models is flexible, stretching with your foot.
+The upper on version 29 is flexible, stretching with your foot.
 You may also like the improved mesh on the latest upper because it increases circulation in the shoe.
-Still, it’s a heavy shoe, so there’s only so much mesh can do.
+While the Kayano is a heavy shoe, it does provide a plush ride with plenty of support.